nitingupta910/.emacs.d/README.md

 curl -fsSL https://raw.githubusercontent.com/cask/cask/master/go | python
 ```

-Then do following to start using this config:
+Then do the following to start using this config:

 ```
 git clone https://github.com/nitingupta910/.emacs.d.git ~/